Mordovian national costume: Erzya national costume

+Erzya female holiday dress with pango headgear, late 19th century.

 The main element in the Mordvinian costume was a white canvas shirt, decorated with embroidery.

 Erzya shirt is made from two cloths, which beaned in two.
 In the middle, at the central suture there was a seam left to slit for the collar and the slit on the hem for a step.
 In the side seams on the top at right angle there were sewed sleeves.
 Traditional chest fastener in the Erzya costume was «fibula syulgamo».
 It was an oval buckle made of thick wire with a movable pin which was used for chipping the collar.
 Rich lower part covered a deep chest slit.
 In the 19th century, the collar was usually fastened by two fibulas, one of which had no decoration.

 Complex belt elements played a particular importance in Mordovian women`s costumes.

 Costume was loincloth- pulay, which was worn over a shirt.
 As a sign of pubescence, girls begin to wear a pulay since 13–14 years old and then it remained the woman`s costume accessory until her death.
 Mordvinian woman could not appear in men society without a «pulay».
 Depending on the place of existence, it had a different form: square, trapeziform or as a belt with magnificent fringe.

 Holiday « pulay» was decorated with shells, chains, copper buttons, badges, colored beads and along the edge with long, black, red, green or blue wool and with tassels on each side.
 As a result, the weight of such a «pulaya» was up to 6 kilograms.
 Waist decoration «pulay» was of two types.
 The right side of the cloth was decorated with embroidery.
 Then, almost to knees there was a fringe from the wool, usually black, but on holidays it could be of red or green wool.
 Wool decorated with copper chains and on each side attached tassels of beads.